awsdocs/amazon-route53-docs/doc_source/reisen.md

 # \.reisen<a name="reisen"></a>

 Used for websites related to travels or journeys\.
-"Reisen" is a German word that means "to arise" or "to set out on a journey\."
+"Reisen" is a German word that means "to travel\."

 [Return to index](registrar-tld-list.md#index)